 - Fact sheets

 - Educational programs

 How does my community request a local ballot issue fact sheet?

 Counties and cities interested in Extension's local ballot issue education program should contact their county agent, who will then work the Public Policy Center to create and distribute neutral materials about the ballot issue.

 What is the process?
 How long does it take to complete a fact sheet?

-of this, we encourage communities to contact their local county agent as soon as there
+We encourage communities to contact their county agent as soon as there is discussion

-is discussion about an election so that the fact sheet can be completed before early
+about an election so the fact sheet can be completed before early voting starts and

 For more information about how to request a fact sheet, contact your county Extension agent or the Public Policy Center at email@example.com.